RowinRuizendaal/Bloom/README.md

 The purpose of this application is to connect people who have had or still have cancer.
 These people can tell their story together or find support from other users.
 The users can therefore find a 'buddy' with this app.
 The user can also indicate in the app what type of cancer they have had and this means that these people are matched based on the type of cancer.

 ## :heart_eyes: Concept
 ### What's it?
 **Bloom** is an application to connect people with each other who have had or still have cancer, these people can tell share their thought and opinions with others.

 ### Core feature/user scenario's
-- As a user, I want information on relevant topics, so that I know what to expect after the treatment process.
+- As an user, I want information on relevant topics, so that I know what to expect after the treatment process.
-- As a user, I want 1 on 1 contact with fellow sufferers, so that I can reflect on my experiences and strengthen my coping strategies.
+- As an user, I want 1-on-1 contact with fellow sufferers, so that I can reflect on my experiences and strengthen my coping strategies.

+### Features
+- lorem
+### UI
+- image of the feature UI's